jafermarq/FlowerMonthly/README.md

 # FlowerMonthly

-The FlowerMonthy is a monthly online event organised by the team behind [Flower, A Friendly Federated Learning Framework](https://flower.dev/) that runs for one hour (typically starting at 0900 SF, 1200 NY, 1700 LON, 1800 MAD, 2130 IST, 0000 北京) and is divide into four blocks of content:
+The FlowerMonthy is a monthly online event organised by the team behind [Flower, A Friendly Federated Learning Framework](https://flower.dev/) that runs for one hour on the first Wednesday of each month (typically starting at 0900 SF, 1200 NY, 1700 LON, 1800 MAD, 2130 IST, 0000 北京) and is divide into four blocks of content:

   1. A platform update given by a member of the Flower team
   2. A 30 min presentation by a leading expert in Federated Learning